 Problem sets.
-Homeworks are due on Tuesdays at 3:30 pm in the appropriately-labeled box in #2131 Kemper.
-Note that "3:30" actually means 3:30, not 3:40.
+Homeworks are due on Tuesdays at 4:15 pm in the appropriately-labeled box in #2131 Kemper.
 Late homeworks will not be accepted.

 Much of what one learns in this course comes from trying to solve the homework problems, so please work hard on them.
 I intend for you to find some of the problems challenging.
 If you're keeping up with the course and are reasonably creative, you should be able to solve most or all of the problems within a few hours.
 But a few of the problems you might not be able to get.
 Don't let this discourage you.